Program Details

 Summer I

 Why is diversity good for businesses?
 What can leaders do to make their organizations more inclusive?
-This module will explore these and other questions by introducing students to a range of theories and practical issues relevant to managing diversity in contemporary organizations.
-Students will learn why inclusion matters, how diversity relates to business and organizational success, and explore case studies related to different dimensions of diversity like gender, age, race and so on.
-We will then discuss various theories that help us understand why diversity and inclusion issues continue to persist in organizations and the labour market.
-For instance, why are some professions continue to be male- or female dominated?
-Where does gender pay gap comes from?
+This module will explore these and other questions by introducing you to a range of theories and practical issues relevant to managing diversity in contemporary organizations.
+You will learn why inclusion matters, how diversity relates to business and organizational success, and explore case studies related to different dimensions of diversity like gender, age, race, and so on.
+We will then discuss various theories that help us understand why diversity and inclusion issues continue to persist in organizations and the labor market.
+For instance, why do some professions continue to be male- or female dominated?
+Where does gender pay gap come from?
 Can recruitment be unbiased?
-The module will then explore how to apply theory to practice and explore how to design and deliver effective diversity initiatives in organizations and consider the role of managers and leaders in fostering organizational inclusion.
+The module will then explore how to apply theory to practice and explore how to design and deliver effective diversity initiatives in organizations.

 - English